Usage-Based Insurance Explained: How Telematics Can Lower Your Car Insurance

 Plug-in Devices: Small OBD-II dongles that connect to your vehicle's diagnostic port and transmit data wirelessly to your insurer.
 These devices are compact, easy to install, and require no technical expertise.

 Smartphone Apps: Mobile applications that use your phone's built-in sensors (GPS, accelerometer, gyroscope) to track driving behavior without additional hardware.
-Smartphone apps have emerged as the dominant tracking method in 2026, growing at a 29.68% CAGR, because they require no hardware and enable broad consumer reach.
+Smartphone apps have emerged as the dominant tracking method in 2026 because they require no hardware and enable broad consumer reach — supporting roughly 20 million global policies on their own.

 Embedded Systems: Modern vehicles with factory-installed connectivity share data directly with insurance companies through partnerships between automakers and insurers.
-EV integration is accelerating this trend, with connected EVs projected to account for over 30% of new UBI policies by 2030.
+Connected EVs are projected to account for over 30% of new UBI policies by 2030.
+Learn more about how manufacturer car insurance programs use embedded telematics to price policies.

 The technology processes collected information using artificial intelligence and machine learning algorithms to create behavioral risk scores.
 These scores enable dynamic premium adjustments, driver feedback, fraud detection, and claims optimization.
-Studies show that real-time alerts and coaching reduce accident claims by up to 25%.
+Predictive analytics from telematics data have been shown to reduce at-fault claims by 20–30% via behavioral coaching.
+See how AI is reshaping car insurance pricing for a deeper look at these algorithms.

 Data Collected by UBI Programs